Security group rules - Amazon Virtual Private Cloud

 When referencing a security group in a security group rule, note the following:

-• Both security groups must belong to the same VPC or peered VPC.
+• The security groups are associated with the same VPC.

 • No rules from the referenced security group are added to the security group that references it.